robertoallende/micromanaged-driven-development/dev_log/00_main.md

 ### What This Is

-A GitHub repository that defines and demonstrates Micromanaged Driven Development (MMDD) - development guidelines for controlling AI-assisted software development through systematic documentation, granular task breakdown, and chronological tracking.
+A GitHub repository that defines and demonstrates Micromanaged Driven Development (MMDD) - development methodology for controlling AI-assisted software development through systematic documentation, granular task breakdown, and chronological tracking.

 ### Architecture